Skip to content

 Loop Statements

 Humans get tired.
-If we asked you to manually print 100 lines of "Hello", you would tell us CharlieChen114514 is clearly out of their mind.
-But a computer only needs a single loop instruction to get it done.
-Loop statements let us tell a program, "repeat this action N times" or "keep doing this until a condition is met"—this is the core structure of almost every meaningful program.
+If I asked you to manually print 100 lines of "Hello", you'd tell me I'm crazy.
+But a computer handles this with a single loop instruction.
+Loop statements allow us to tell a program, "Repeat this action N times" or "Keep doing this until a condition is met"—this is a core structure in almost all meaningful programs.

-In this chapter, we break down C++'s three loop structures inside out, focusing on which scenarios suit each loop, when to use break and continue, and the common pitfalls lurking in nested loops.
+In this chapter, we will dissect C++'s three loop structures inside and out.
+We will focus on which scenarios suit each loop, when to use break and continue, and the common pitfalls to avoid in nested loops.

 Learning Objectives After completing this chapter, you will be able to:

-• [ ] Master the syntax and use cases of while, do-while, and for loops
+• [ ] Master the syntax and use cases for while, do-while, and for loops.

-Step One — The while Loop: Keep Going When You Don't Know the Count
+Step 1 — The while Loop: Keep Going Until a Condition is Met

-The while loop is the most straightforward loop structure: it checks the condition first, executes the loop body if the condition is true, and then loops back to check again, stopping only when the condition becomes false.
+The while loop is the most straightforward loop structure: it checks the condition first; if true, it executes the loop body.
+After execution, it returns to check the condition again, stopping only when the condition becomes false.

 cpp